dai-shi/connect-cache-manifest/README.md

 -------

 * manifestPath: path name for the manifest file.
+* cdn: list of cdn's you wish you cache in your manifest file
 * files: list of items to cache entries; an item is either `{ dir: '<dir path>', prefix: '<url prefix>'}` or `{ file: '<file path>', path: '<url path>'}`
 * networks: list of strings for network entries.
 * fallbacks: list of strings for fallback entries.